 When I attend church services in Europe, surrounded by vast drafty buildings, statues of weary saints, foreign-language sermons, and tiny congregations, it’s the music that sends me.

-And in Paris' St. Sulpice cathedral, that music comes with a bonus: a pipe organ concert.
+And in Paris’ St. Sulpice Church, that music comes with a bonus: a pipe-organ concert.
 And not just any pipe organ concert.
 I’m sitting on the bench with perhaps the greatest organist in Europe as he plays what many consider the finest pipe organ anywhere.
-Any visitor is welcome to enjoy this unique tradition of musical hospitality at St. Sulpice Church.

 The spiritual sails of St. Sulpice have been filled for two centuries by its 6,600-pipe organ.
 Enthusiasts from around the world come to Paris just to hear it played.